 Established galleries such as Blum & Poe, Tanya Bonakdar Gallery, Cheim and Read, Gagosian, David Kordansky Gallery, and many others all converge on this this tiny town in Switzerland.
 In 2018 it opened its Unlimited section, which showcases larger artworks, and installations.

 Los Angeles artist Tanner Goldbeck has been a member of LAAA for the past seven years.
-He will be exhibiting his work at the LAAA booth at Projektraum (which is about a ten-minute walk from the main venue).
-Goldbeck will be featuring an artwork titled “Venetian Blue” (115”x132” spray can, acrylic and oil pastel on canvas).
+He exhibited his work at the LAAA booth at Projektraum (which is about a ten-minute walk from the main venue) in 2019.
+Goldbeck featured an artwork titled “Venetian Blue” (115”x132” spray can, acrylic and oil pastel on canvas).
 The artist explained his work.
 “These are paintings on blue tarps.
 The blue tarps homeless people use as tents on skid row.
 I was using the blue from skid row and connecting to the Venetian Blue that was once so valuable it was worth more than gold.”
 Goldbeck said he was excited to participate in Art Basel.
 When asked if travel inspires his art, he replied, “Definitely getting to meet new people in other countries can broadens your perspectives.”
 Learn more about the exhibition here, http://www.ping-pong-basel.ch/